NervanaSystems/ngraph/doc/sphinx/source/glossary.rst

       A component of nGraph that acts as a backend for a framework, allowing the framework to define and execute computations.

+   builder

+       A builder is a function that creates a sub-graph and returns a root node to the bridge.
+See also: :doc:`provenance/overview`.

    data-flow graph

       Data-flow graphs are used to implement deep learning models.
 In